Productivity Tips: How to Work from Home Productively

 I started working from home in an online tutoring role right after graduate school in 2009.
-While I was missing teaching in the classroom and interacting with the colleagues and students, the benefits of working from home were immediately apparent to me.
+While I was missing teaching in the classroom and interacting with colleagues and students, the benefits of working from home were immediately apparent to me.
 The extra time I gained went into important professional development projects that materialized above my expectations 5+ years later.
-Many of you reading this in 2020 started working from home in an emergency due to Covid-19.
+Many of you reading this during or after COVID-19 may have started working from home recently, as a response to the pandemic.
 How can you best adjust?
 Here are 10 ideas based on my 10 years’ experience:

 1. Organize a dedicated work area and arrange it for your best productivity.